arupiot/daq/docs/pubber.md

 ## Travis CI configuration

-### Docker

-You will need the following environment variables to allow Travis to successfully pull docker images from docker hub:

-- DOCKER_USERNAME
-- DOCKER_PASSWORD

-It's worth signing up to your own (free) docker hub account at https://hub.docker.com/

-Sharing credentials is a bad idea!

 ### GCP

 TODO: add set up instructions for devices, since registrar isn't run during the aux test